 You can apply for a scholarship by filling out the application form.
 As part of the application form, you will need to attach a budget for your requested funds.
 A template for a budget can be found here.
 Also, letters of support from a teacher and/or retreat center make applications more competitive.
 These documents can be attached on the final step of the application form.

 Donations, which are tax deductible, can be made here.

 The Open Dharma Foundation (ODF) is a 501c3 that exists to provide scholarships to silent meditation retreats.
 It’s inspired by people who think meditation retreats are beneficial if not downright transformative.
-The reason ODF wants to give scholarships to silent meditation retreats is so that more people have access to experiencing retreat, especially those who, without financial support, would not be able to attend a retreat.
+The reason ODF wants to give scholarships for silent meditation retreats is so that more people have access to experiencing retreat, especially those who without financial support would not be able to attend.